SirCapitain/Quingine/README.md

 # Unreal-Quingine-3D
 A 3D engine, in java, made from scratch.

-This 3D engine uses Quaternions to determine points in space.
+This 3D engine uses both Quaternions and Euler to determine rotation of points in space, and the use of vector to determine what to draw and lighting.
 However, due to quite limited knowledge of everything, this code is poorly optimized.

 *PLEASE NOTE*
 This program is 100% CPU based.
 I could install a library to make it run on a GPU buuuuuut....
-I do wanna.
+I don't wanna.

 If downloaded you may notice a terrible naming scheme.
 Deal with it.
 Unless you don't want to.

 *HOW TO USE*
 Open this project in a java coding software.
 To make your first 3D object your first need to make a Quindow.
 After you made a Quindow you need to add a Quicture to it so it can draw stuff.
-Next, you make a Quworld that will contain the 3D objects.
-After that, you add any of the 3D objects available to the Quworld.
+Next, create a 3D object using one of the pre-shapes or using a .obj file with only points and faces only.
+Finally, add that to the Quicture and marvel of the pretty object.

-*3D Objects Available*
+*3D Pre-Made Objects Available*
--Qulane (Plane)
 -Quectangular Quism (Rectangular Prism)
 -Qube (Cube)
--Quiangular Quism (Triangular Prism)
 -Qyriamid (Pyriamid)

-CHANGES TO COME!
+CHANGES TO MAYBE TO COME!
+(This is if I don't give up on this project) -Math optimizations
--Better Qulane z-order (planes sometimes draw in wrong order) -Math optimizations
--Camera movement
 -Texture binding to planes
 -Antialiasing
--3D sphere
--Lighting
 -Even worst name scheme
 -Pain

 Take this code if you want.
-I don't care
+I don't care.
+It's like going through someone's garbagecan and taking something as your own.
+They don't care; it was their for a reason.